 WHAT YOU NEED TO KNOW:

 Sacral nerve stimulation (SNS) is treatment for urinary retention without blockage, overactive bladder symptoms, and fecal incontinence.
 Overactive bladder symptoms include urinary urge incontinence and urinary frequency.
 Electrical impulses are sent directly to the sacral nerves to improve or restore bladder or bowel function.
 Sacral nerves are in your lower back.
-They control your anus, rectum, and bladder functioning.
+They control anus, rectum, and bladder functioning.
 SNS is done when medicine and behavior therapy do not help improve symptoms.
 Implantation of an SNS includes 2 stages.
 The first stage is a trial phase to see if SNS will improve your symptoms.
 The second stage involves implanting the stimulator.